What technical writing trends will we see in 2018?

 Hyperspecialization has become only more acute with each passing year.
 Because of this specialization, I think more engineers and other specialists will be writing docs — because the information is so technical and specialized, tech writers will have a hard time developing the content.
 Instead, technical writers might play more general roles with content and more specialized roles in editing, publishing, and curating content.
 Besides providing value in publishing, how exactly will generalists provide value in a world of increasing specialization?

 Our backseat role to content development will surface value questions around our technical writer role.
-Will our editorial role of specialized content reduce our value such that others see us as secretaries who “make the documentation look pretty” — a stereotype Emily January Peterson described in her article, Articulating Value Amid Persistent Misconceptions About Technical and Professional Communication in the Workplace.
+Will our editorial role of specialized content reduce our value such that others see us as secretaries who “make the documentation look pretty” — a stereotype Emily January Petersen described in her article, Articulating Value Amid Persistent Misconceptions About Technical and Professional Communication in the Workplace.